 Learn more from Nova Credit about visas, immigration, and personal finances—especially credit scores, which are essential for basic tasks such as getting a credit card, leasing an apartment, and getting a cell phone plan or student loan all require a U.S. credit score.

-For the first time, you can now use your international credit history to access to get a credit card or other credit product here, you can start to build a U.S. score.
+For the first time, you can now use your foreign credit history to access to get a credit card or other credit product here, you can start to build a U.S. score.
 Learn more

 Start your U.S. credit building journey on the right foot